helium/HIP/0052-lorawan-dao.md

 rata network traffic under the unmetered plan.*

-A subDAO governed transaction fee is placed on issuance and redemption of LRW tokens on the bonding curve.
+A subDAO governed transaction fee is placed on issuance and redemption of LRW tokens on the Programmatic Treasury.
 This fee is charged in HNT and we propose starting it at 0.3% of all transactions.
-This HNT fee is immediately submitted to the LRW bonding curve.
+This HNT fee is immediately submitted to the LRW Programmatic Treasury.

-*Note that a given WNP subDAO is not necessarily required to distribute the entirety of HNT it receives into the curve, or distribute the entirety of WNTs minted in the process to stakeholders.
+*Note that a given DNP subDAO is not necessarily required to distribute the entirety of HNT it receives into the curve, or distribute the entirety of DNTs minted in the process to stakeholders.
 The subDAO can manage and allocate HNT inflows from the overall network as it sees fit in order to support growth in bespoke areas through incentives for new stakeholders.*